Focus groups are the most widely used method, but that does not mean they are always the right one.

 - Most Interviewing methods are flexible, responsive, can focus on emotions, build upon knowledge, ideas, and hypotheses – and generate data that can be easily analysed for content and meaning.

 - They also allow for the use of projective and enabling techniques that help people access some of the things they can’t put into words.

 We assume respondents have access to their needs, feelings and experiences and can tell us about them.
 But it may not be as accurate and authentic as we imagine.
 Its a myth that people can tell you what they want

 Verbal reports are often ‘good enough’ for a general understanding of motivations and behaviour, but are limited if you need accuracy, because of:

 - Biases in memory.
 “The event of a memory is not the same thing as the memory of an event.”
-Memory is selective and distorted both during encoding and retrieval; it is also context dependent and influenced by suggestion.
+Memories are not accurate records; they are influenced by context, emotion, and suggestion.

 - Limits to self-awareness, of habitual behaviour, cultural norms, heuristic decision-making, and personal traits and motivations.
 Research shows that when people don’t know something they offer a rationalisation.

-- There are nonconscious processes of automaticity, implicit learning and tacit knowledge, intuition or Gladwell’s ‘thin-slicing’ People can be surprisingly accurate at evaluating competence, trust, likeability etc, but they cannot describe how they arrived at those judgements.
+- There are nonconscious processes of automaticity, implicit learning and tacit knowledge .
+For example, people can be surprisingly accurate at evaluating competence, trust, likeability etc, but they cannot describe how they arrived at those judgements.
 Thin Slices – first impressions

 - Stereotyping is also nonconscious, and can contradict stated conscious attitudes.